RuianChang/noise-resilient-operator-weight-spectroscopy/README.md

 This repository contains the classical simulation code for computing autocorrelation functions in noisy random Clifford circuits with tunable non-Clifford (T-gate) density.
 These autocorrelation profiles form the basis of a noise-resilient spectroscopy protocol for diagnosing operator growth and magic in quantum hardware.

-Note: This repository contains an earlier implementation of the Noise-Based Operator Weight Spectroscopy (NBOWS) project.
-The current version of the project uses Pauli propagation (implemented with PauliPropagation.jl) for scalable simulations of operator spreading in noisy quantum circuits.
+> **Note:** This repository contains an earlier implementation of the Noise-Based Operator Weight Spectroscopy (NBOWS) project.
+The current version uses Pauli propagation, implemented with [PauliPropagation.jl](https://github.com/MSRudolph/PauliPropagation.jl), for scalable simulations of operator spreading in noisy quantum circuits.
 The updated research code is not yet publicly available.

 ---